Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Introduction

 \section{Introduction}

-Even if the weights are allocated fairly, the real voting power of a country does not necessarily coincide with its voting weight.
-The most famous case was probably Luxembourg in the Council of the European Union in 1953: the country had a positive voting weight without any influence on the outcome of the voting \citep{BramsAffuso1976}.
+Even if the weights are allocated fairly, a country's real voting power does not necessarily coincide with its voting weight.
+The most famous case was probably Luxembourg in the Council of the European Union during the period 1958-1972: the country had a positive voting weight without any influence on the outcome of the voting \citep{BramsAffuso1976}.

 Changing voting weights is difficult, as they are usually tied to underlying factors or agreements.
 In contrast, the decision-making threshold is generally not subject to such constraints.